BenAcord/AutoRpt/README.md

 4. (**sitrep**) Track your status and activity throughout the engagement.
 You can quickly add a status or review the log to see the history of activities.
 Yes, I realize this isn't a real sitrep report.

 5. (**finalize**) During the exam report window AutoRpt generates a final report PDF and 7z archive from your markdown files.
 Other file formats are supported: Jira, odt, docx, and common markdown.

+## Getting Started
+After installation...this example will use Metasploitable2 running as a guest VM.

 ## Contributing
 If you find an bug or have an idea for an enhancement enter an issue here on GitHub.
 Pull requests will take longer to evaluate.